 Sexual Stage: Desensitizing the Child

+What does it mean to groom someone for the purpose of sex?
 During the sexual stage, predators ask questions about the child’s sexuality.
 They will ask things like, “Are you a virgin?” or will talk about masturbation.
 Some pedophiles talk in great depth about sexual activities with the child to desensitize them to the language and content.
-They do this to prepare the child for actual physical interaction.
+They do this to prepare the child for actual physical interaction..

 Predators have been known to show children pictures of other children without their clothing in order to make it appear “normal” and “natural.”
 Some even take the child swimming naked together in an effort to play to the child’s natural curiosity.
 The predator may introduce porn videos.
 For this reason, it is important to maintain an open line of communication with your children and act on anything that doesn’t seem typical age-appropriate sexual curiosity.